Star Wars: Separating Myth from Fact

 Myth 2: "Blue Harvest" Was a Secret Horror Film

-The working title of Return of the Jedi, "Blue Harvest" has been the subject of much intrigue.
-Fans speculated that it was a secret horror film George Lucas was working on.
-In reality, the title served as a smokescreen to deter fans and the media from snooping around the sets of "Return of the Jedi."The production team even went so far as to produce "Blue Harvest" merchandise like caps and t-shirts to maintain the ruse.
-While Lucas may have entertained the idea of making a horror film, no footage under the "Blue Harvest" title was ever shot.
+The working title of Return of the Jedi, "Blue Harvest," has been the subject of much intrigue.
+Fans speculated that it was a secret horror film George Lucas was developing.
+In reality, the title, with the fake tagline "Horror beyond imagination," served as a clever smokescreen to deter fans and the media from snooping around the sets.
+The production team even produced "Blue Harvest" merchandise like caps and t-shirts to maintain the ruse and, more practically, to secure lower rates from vendors who would have price-gouged a major Star Wars production.

 Myth 5: Lucas Had 12 Star Wars Films Mapped Out

 The notion that George Lucas had a grand plan of 12 films is more legend than fact.
-While Lucas did have an extensive amount of material, including concepts around the "Journal of Whills," these were not fully fleshed-out scripts for a 12-part saga.The episodic structure we know today was not formalized until after "The Empire Strikes Back," and even then, it was a fluid vision that evolved over time.
-Lucas's ideas were broad strokes that were gradually refined into the Star Wars universe we know today, such as the Clone Wars seen in the prequels, mentioned in ANH.
+While Lucas did have an extensive amount of material, including early concepts centered around a "Journal of the Whills" that would frame the saga, these were not fully fleshed-out scripts.
+The nine-episode "trilogy of trilogies" structure was not formalized until after the success of the first film, and even then, it was a fluid vision that evolved over time.
+Ideas like the Clone Wars, mentioned in "A New Hope," were broad strokes that were gradually refined into the universe we know today.

-Bonus Myth: Darth Vader was planned as Luke's father all along
+Bonus Myth: Darth Vader Was Planned as Luke's Father All Along

-This myth likely originated from the Dutch word "vader," which means father.
-However, this was not an intentional clue planted by Lucas.
-The revelation about Vader being Luke's father was a later addition, developed during the scripting process for "The Empire Strikes Back."
+The idea that Darth Vader's name was an intentional clue to his relationship with Luke has been debunked by multiple script iterations.
+This myth likely originated from the Dutch word "vader," which means father, but this is considered a coincidence.
+The revelation was a later addition, developed by Lucas and Lawrence Kasdan during the scripting process for "The Empire Strikes Back."

 Each of these myths adds a layer of intrigue to the already rich tapestry of the Star Wars universe.
 They serve as a testament to the franchise's enduring cultural impact, sparking debates and theories that have captivated fans for generations.